mcdonnellb/Boggle-online/README.md

 I added a new line character at the  end of the text inside the input method.
 Without this extra line, the text for the import  request will not show up in the terminal.
 * I got the initial gspread error when the code was deployed to Heroku which needed to be addressed with some additions to my requirements.txt file.
-* Timer was running independently so I needed to go back and check through my code, and I realised the function needed to be called after the characters were generated
+* Timer was running independently so I needed to go back and check through my code, and I realised the function needed to be called after the characters were generated.
+I eneded up having to remove this functionality as it ran independtly and blocked the screen - so prevented user from entering in words.
 * Boggle Board Grid was either displaying 16 random characters in one line, or a grid of 4x4 with the top line containing random characters, and the lines below repeating the same characters.
-*

 ## Remaining Bugs
 * Timer was not working so was removed - please ignore any references

-* validation checks  was not working so was removed
 * score check and dictionary check were not working so removed.

 ## Quirks
 * One quite obvious quirk is my Boggle Board having square brackets and commas still intact.
 This was something I hoped to remove but I actually think the square brackets help give the board a grid- like appearance.

 * The timer is hidden as I was unable to prevent this from overwriting the user input text.
 It still runs in the background, you just can't see it or see how much time is left which is a shame.
+* The game functionality is not there at present - you can enter in any words you like and they will be accepted.

 ## Future Development
-* This game is best suited as a multi-player game which would really enhance the user experience and emotional attachement to the game.
-This is something I plan on working on for future iterations.
-* I would definitley improve upon the game logic, only allowing a certain number of vowels, consonats and 1/2 Qu characters.
+* I would definitley improve upon the game logic, only allowing a certain number of vowels, consonats and 1/2 Qu characters in the board generation.
+* The game logic would match the oringial game and only allow words that are connected in a row in the board.
-* I would also add logic for the computer to calculate the amount of English words found on the board and then run a comparison to what the end user found.
+* I would also add logic for the computer to calculate the amount of English words found on the board and then run a comparison to what the end user found to calculate the score.

 ## Validation Testing
 * PEP8 - as per below picture there were no errros retured from https://PEP8online.com